 At the beginning of each semester, there is a two-week hold on room changes while Residence Life staff members verify occupancy and determine where vacancies exist.
-After this time, students wishing to make room changes must contact their Area Coordinator or Housing Manager for permission to move.
-In instances where a student desires to move from one hall/area to another, both the current and the new Area Coordinator or Manager must be contacted for permission to move.
+After this time, students wishing to make room changes must contact their Area Coordinator for permission to move.
+In instances where a student desires to move from one hall/area to another, both the current and the new Area Coordinator must be contacted for permission to move.